numpy/numpy/doc/source/reference/c-api/array.rst

     error when you are finished with ``obj``, just before ``Py_DECREF(obj)``.
     It may be called multiple times, or with ``NULL`` input.

-.. c:function:: void PyArray_XDECREF_ERR(PyObject* obj)

-    Deprecated in 1.14, use :c:func:`PyArray_DiscardWritebackIfCopy`
-    followed by ``Py_XDECREF``

-    DECREF's an array object which may have the :c:data:`NPY_ARRAY_WRITEBACKIFCOPY`
-    flag set without causing the contents to be copied back into the original array.
-Resets the :c:data:`NPY_ARRAY_WRITEABLE` flag on the base object.
-This is useful for recovering from an error condition when writeback semantics are used, but will lead to wrong results.

 Enumerated Types
 ~~~~~~~~~~~~~~~~